Australian two-dollar coin: Design

 On 21 June 2013, a third commemorative two-dollar coin was launched by the Royal Australian Mint.
 This coin, commemorating the 60th anniversary of the coronation of Queen Elizabeth II, featured a purple circle bordering St Edward's Crown.

 As a part of the 100 years of Anzac Day a coin programme launched by the Royal Australian Mint, two separate coloured coins were released.
 The first was released in 2014, it featured two green circles in the middle of the coin and a dove in the centre.
 The word Remembrance was stretched across the top of the coin.
 In 2015, the fourth circulating coloured coin in Australia was released.
 It includes red stripes much like the 2013 Queen Coronation coin.
 It also features five crosses amongst poppies and the words Lest we Forget in the centre.
 A fifth coin was also released in 2015.
 It is sunset orange and it features a sun in the centre with birds and the In Flanders Field poem in the background.

 In 2016 a commemorative coin was issued for the Rio Olympic Games.
-Five coins were issued for circulation via Woolworths and were made available in packs of the 5 coins on 27 July 2016.
+Five coins were issued for circulation through Woolworths supermarkets and were made available in packs of the 5 coins on 27 July 2016.
 A Paralympic Games coin was issued on 22 August 2016.

 The size of the $2 coin was decided after much consideration of the most appropriate size and thickness, as well as security considerations (that could not be imitated by previously-existing coins such as the 5c).
 However, with an uninterrupted milling on the 5-cent, and the 2 dollars having 5 grooves in 4 lots separated by 7 mm length of the side, identification is easy.
 It has the same size and milling as the 10 Swedish kronor.

 Its smaller size in comparison to the $1 coin can lead to confusion for visitors from outside Australia.